jacques/plutus-mobile-app-api-docs/source/includes/_forex.md

 </aside>

 <aside class="notice">
 Wallet providers is also pending from Andre.
 Nothing has been provided for this option.
+Not enabling this option via the API.
 </aside>

 ## List Forex Recipients